Start9Labs/documentation/site/source/guides/misc-guides/smtp.rst

                 :width: 80%
                 :alt: Gmail SMTP app password

         #.
-Select a name for the new App.
-You may call it SMTP.
+Select a name for the new app password.
+You may call it anything, such as "SMTP."
 Click the **Create** button.

             .. figure:: /_static/images/misc/gmail_smtp/gmail-smtp-create-app-password.png
                 :width: 80%
                 :alt: Gmail SMTP creating an app password

         #.
 A random 16 character password will be created and shown to you.
-This is your App password.
+This is your app password.
 Save it somewhere secure and click **Done**.

             .. figure:: /_static/images/misc/gmail_smtp/gmail-smtp-show-app-password.png
                 :width: 80%
                 :alt: Gmail SMTP app password show

         #.
-Now you can use this SMTP account in any app which needs them to send an email.
-Table below, show the required information:
+Now you can use this SMTP account for any service that has the capability to send an email.
+The table below shows all the details you may need:

             .. list-table:: Gmail SMTP information
                 :widths: 33 67